Prerequisites for Admission

 Those who hold a BA or BS from an accredited college or university and who have a cumulative GPA of 3.2 or above are eligible for admission to the Master's Program.
 Those who already hold a MA degree from an accredited college or university and who have a cumulative GPA of 3.6 or above are eligible for admission to the PhD program.
 In exceptional cases the grade point requirement may be waived.

-The Application deadline for each academic year is January 15th.
 The Department only admits students once per academic year, in the fall semester.
+The Application deadline for each academic year is December 1st.
 Late or incomplete applications will not be considered.